Phlomis, Jerusalem sage: planting, cultivation and care

 A word from our expert

-phlomis, or Jerusalem sages, are perennial plants or shrubs, drought-tolerant and offering bright flowering in summer.
-They form fairly large, bushy clumps, with leaves often downy or pubescent.
-They have attractive, generally evergreen foliage.
-Best known are those with bright yellow flowers, such as the Phlomis fruticosa or the Phlomis russeliana, but there are also varieties with pink, mauve and even white flowers!
-The flowers are gathered in whorls, forming regular tiers along erect stems, giving them a superb graphic appearance!
+Phlomis, or Jerusalem sages, are perennial plants or shrubs, drought-tolerant and producing bright flowers in summer.
+They form fairly broad bushy clumps with leaves often downy or pubescent.
+They have attractive foliage, generally evergreen.
+The best-known are those with bright yellow flowers, such as Phlomis fruticosa or Phlomis russeliana, but there are also varieties with pink, mauve and even white flowers!
+Flowers are gathered in whorls, forming regular nival zones on upright stems, giving them a superb graphic appearance!

 Phlomis tolerates both poor soils and drought.
-Perfect plant for water-free, low-maintenance gardens… Plant of the moment for an eco-friendly, economical garden!
-A genuine “camel plant”, an excellent solution for greening difficult or overly arid ground, and for areas of the garden where you prefer not to intervene too often (such as spaces tricky to maintain or to water regularly).
-Moreover, despite its preference for warm, sunny spots, phlomis is a rather hardy plant.
+It is the perfect plant for a garden without water and without maintenance… A plant of the moment, for an ecological and economical garden!
+It is a true “camel plant”, an excellent solution for greening difficult or overly arid ground, and areas of the garden where you do not want to intervene too often (such as spaces that are difficult to maintain or to water regularly).
+Moreover, despite its preference for warm, sunny spots, Phlomis is a rather hardy plant.

 Description and botany